sunnabj/BokamarkadurApp/README.md

 * Shows a list of all available books.
 * When a book is pushed, the viewBookActivity is activated.
+* A search bar is visible on top of the screen - there the user can put a search string and books that contain this string either in their title or author's name are shown.

 ### ViewBookActivity ###